byunw/byunw.github.io/multivariable-calculus.md

 |f(x)-L| < \varepsilon.
 $$

-This formal definition of finite limit is not easy to grasp initally but now I definitely have a better understanding of it.
+This formal definition of finite limit is not easy to grasp initially but now I definitely have a better understanding of it.
-The following link can be helpful for understanding the definition.
+The following link can be helpful for understanding the definition since it contains a visual representation.
 The key to understanding this definition was to think of the "if" condition abstractly.

 [Formal Definition of a Limit (LibreTexts)](https://math.libretexts.org/Courses/Mount_Royal_University/Calculus_for_Scientists_I/2%3A_Limit__and_Continuity_of_Functions/2.5%3A_Formal_Definition_of_a_Limit_%28optional%29)